晚年唯好靜

 When we hear the silences in music as emptiness, we are just sitting (shikantaza 只管打坐).
 In just sitting, the mind rests on its own accord in nonduality.
 Instead of actively selecting and rejecting specific sounds, ambient sounds are allowed to exist as an undifferentiated mass of phenomena perceived with equanimity.
 This means that nothing is chosen as the object of perception, and nothing is rejected from the perceptual experience.
 The undifferentiated mass is not turned into objects by discriminating consciousness, but it is fully present as lived experience.
 It is not ignored or bracketed away as 'silence' or 'noise'.
 Things appear as they are, in a mode of "without-thinking", or as expressed by Sū Shì, "Although my mind does not rise [to meet phenomena], there is nothing it does not connect with" (Grant, 1994, 88).

-The sounds we produce when performing music can facilitate such an experience of silence by intimating it–by taking on some of its qualities and minimizing the gap between music and silence-as-emptiness.
+The sounds we produce when performing music can facilitate such an experience of silence by intimating it–by taking on some of its qualities and minimizing the gap between musical sounds and silences-as-emptiness.
 One of the perhaps most literal ways of doing this is through quietness since a low dynamic level brings the music closer to the ordinary sounds of the everyday—closer to the sounding forms that are present without-thinking in silence-as-emptiness.

 Many commentators on quiet music have already described how quiet music often manages to bring into the aesthetic consciousness the non-musical peripheral phenomena that surround the music–what we usually call silence.
 One such commentator is David Grubbs (2014), who described this kind of phenomenon in relation to listening to a performance of a late Feldman solo piano piece performed by Steffen Schleiermacher: